 - Establish courts/legal system to ensure obedience to the law

-One could look on all these commandments as the quintessential mipnei darchei shalom (for the sake of peace)—as setting out the minimum requirements for humans to live together in peace.
+One could look on all these commandments as the quintessential rules mipnei darchei shalom (for the sake of peace), whose goal is to establish the minimum requirements for humans to live together in peace.
 Humans must not kill each other, steal from each other, or steal each other’s mates; in the event of a conflict, there must be some agreed-upon mechanism for dispute resolution.
 Interestingly, the requirement not to eat the limb of the living also sets humans apart from other animals, who of necessity would begin eating their prey on the spot.

 In the Talmud, R’ Yochanan derives all seven laws from a single verse: Gen. 2:16—“The Lord God commanded the human being saying: From any tree of the garden you may surely eat”.
 By citing this first command from God to human beings as the source of law, R’ Yochanan emphasizes their universal nature.

 The mysterious alternate set of Noahide Commandments

 But it turns out that there are two different versions of the Noahide Laws in the Talmud.
 In addition to the familiar set of seven laws derived by R’ Yochanan, there was a second version:

 For a Tanna of the School of Manasseh taught: The sons of Noah were given seven precepts. viz., [prohibition of] idolatry, adultery, murder, robbery, flesh cut from a living animal, castration, and forbidden mixtures.
 (B. Sanhedrin 56b)